Proteusiq/jenga/README.md

 # jenga
-Unhelling Python Environment: Bash script to for easy setup
+Unhelling Python Environment: Bash script to easy setup

+Jenga is a Swahili word for `build`. `jenga.sh` automate the steps needed to setup python with `pyenv`.
+Let's reduce the potential for human error and get your system unhelled faster than ever before.

 ### Examples
 Download `jenga.sh`.
 Ensure that you understand what the script is doing before running it.